jeffreyzhao32/traffic-project/README.md

 - Additional providers for PostgreSQL, HTTP requests
 - Installed automatically in the Docker container

-## 🔐 Security Notes

-- **Never commit credentials** to version control
-- Use environment variables for sensitive information
-- The `.env` file is gitignored
-- Database connection strings contain passwords - handle with care
-- For production, use secure secret management systems

 ## 📈 Data Sources

 - **ArcGIS REST API**: Road Safety Feature Service